doubletwist13/resolver-formula/README.md

 this state will undo everything performed in the `resolver` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.

-### `resolver.service.clean`

-This state will stop the resolver service and disable it at boot time.

 ### `resolver.config.clean`